 - 1. Bring the vehicle to a complete stop, leaving it connected to the tow vehicle. - 2.
-Firmly apply the parking brake.
+Turn the ignition switch to the ON/RUN position, but do not start the engine. - 3.
+Firmly apply the parking brake. - 4.
+Press and hold the brake pedal.

-- 3. Press and hold the brake pedal. - 4.
-Start the engine.
-Shift the transmission into NEU-TRAL.
-Depress the clutch pedal on a manual transmission - With manual shift transfer case, shift the transfer case lever to the desired position. - With electronic shift transfer case with rotary selector switch, press and hold the transfer case NEUTRAL (N) button until the NEUTRAL (N) indicator light turns off.
+- 5. Shift the transmission into NEUTRAL. - With manual shift transfer case, shift the transfer case lever to the desired position.
+With electronic shift transfer case, press and hold the - transfer case NEUTRAL (N) button until the NEUTRAL (N) indicator light turns off.
 After the NEUTRAL (N) indicator light turns off, release the NEUTRAL (N) button.
-After the NEUTRAL (N) button has been released, the transfer case will shift to the position indicated by the selector switch. - With electronic shift transfer case with pushbutton selector switch, press and hold the switch for the desired transfer case position, until the NEUTRAL (N) indicator light turns off and the desired position indicator light turns on.
+After the NEUTRAL (N) button has been released, the transfer case will shift to the position indicated by the selector switch.

 NOTE: When shifting out of transfer case NEUTRAL (N), turning the engine OFF is not required, but may be helpful to avoid gear clash.
-With the 8-speed automatic transmission, the engine must remain running, since turning the engine OFF will shift the transmission to PARK (and the transmission must be in NEUTRAL for the transfer case to shift out of NEUTRAL).

-- 5. Turn the engine OFF.
-Shift automatic transmission into PARK.
-On 8-speed transmissions the shifter will automatically select PARK when the engine is turned off. - 6.
-Release the brake pedal (and clutch pedal on a manual transmission). - 7.
-Disconnect vehicle from the tow vehicle. - 8.
-Start the engine.
+- 6. Shift automatic transmission into PARK. - 7.
+Release the brake pedal (and clutch pedal on a manual transmission). - 8.
+Disconnect vehicle from the tow vehicle.

+- 9. Start the engine.

-- 9. Press and hold the brake pedal.
+- 10. Press and hold the brake pedal.

-- 10. Release the parking brake.
+- 11. Release the parking brake.

-- 11. Shift the transmission into gear, release the brake pedal (and clutch pedal on manual transmissions), and check that the vehicle operates normally.
+- 12. Shift the transmission into gear, release the brake pedal (and clutch pedal on manual transmissions), and check that the vehicle operates normally.